SR.N5: Civilian service

 The SR.N5 was the world's first commercially successful hovercraft; it was placed onto various routes around the world.

 At least two of the Bell-built SK-5s were placed into civilian service.
 San Francisco and Oakland Helicopter Airlines (SFO Airlines) operated the SK-5 for scheduled passenger services in the San Francisco Bay Area during the mid 1960s as a supplement to its helicopter airline service.
 According to a report compiled by the U.S. Department of Transportation, the Bay Area service, which was operated on a trial basis, had proved popular with the travelling public while the SK-5 itself was found to be well-suited to over-water routes; its operations were negatively impacted by high operating costs and reliability issues, as well as by regulations that prevented a variable fare structure being adopted.

 Military service

 A total of four SR.N5s entered service with the Interservice Hovercraft Trials Unit at RNAS Lee-on-Solent (HMS Daedalus) for trials and operational missions.
-Assigned the military aircraft serial numbers XT492, XT493, XT657 and XW246, these were deployed in the UK, Malaysia, Thailand, Aden, Libya and Belgium.
+Assigned the military aircraft registration numbers XT492, XT493, XT657, and XW246, these were deployed in the United Kingdom, Malaysia, Thailand, Aden, Libya, and Belgium.
 Two were subsequently converted to SR.N6s.
 XT492 is prominently featured in the final episode of the 1971 Doctor Who serial The Sea Devils.

-Three Bell SK-5s saw service with the United States Navy while another three with the United States Army; the type participated in the Vietnam War during the late 1960s.
+Three Bell SK-5s saw service with the United States Navy, while another three with the United States Army; the type participated in the Vietnam War during the late 1960s.
 Following the conflict, the United States Coast Guard also operated multiple second-hand SK-5s on a trial basis.

-The Sultanate of Brunei and the Canadian Coast Guard had one SR.N5 each.
+The Boat Company of the Royal Brunei Malay Regiment (forerunner of the Royal Brunei Navy) and the Canadian Coast Guard each had one SR.N5.